SolidFuel/Arp/README.md

 ## Building

-Build should work for Windows and Linux (I haven't tested on Linux) There is tooling for MacOS, but I don't think it works.
+Build should work for Windows and Linux.
+There is tooling for MacOS, but I don't think it works.

 ```sh